zjunlp/Mol-Instructions/README.md

 # molama

 ⚗️ Welcome to the MoLAMA project repository!
-MoLAMA is a large-scale molecular language model that possesses the ability to understand human language and molecular language, which can assist communities in conducting research in the field of molecular science.
+MoLAMA is a large-scale molecular language model that possesses the ability to understand 🧑🏻‍🔬human language and 🔬molecular language, which can assist communities in conducting research in the field of molecular science.

 ## Overview